Salt Lake City police have arrested a woman in connection with an auto theft scam that has at least three victims in Utah and possibly more.

 Jodie Lea Reed, who turns 30 on Thursday, was booked into the Salt Lake County Jail for investigation of theft, a second-degree felony; two counts of forgery, both second-degree felonies; and being a fugitive from justice.
 Reed has a warrant out for her arrest from Colorado for auto theft, Wihongi said.
 She was being held Wednesday without bail.

-The search continued Wednesday for the man police believe was helping Reed.
+The search continued Wednesday for a the man police believe was helping Reed.
 Wihongi said Reed was not being cooperative with investigators or offering any information about who the man is or where they were staying.
 Investigators do not believe the woman had been in Utah very long.

 "For a scam like this to work you have to move around," Wihongi said.

-Investigators also continued to look Wednesday for additional victims.
+Investigators continued to look Wednesday for additional victims.
 Anyone with information can call Salt Lake City police at 799-3429.

 Wihongi said the scam is a good reminder for potential car buyers and sellers to verify the identity of a person and the authenticity of a check.